hercules-390/hyperion/README_CMakeBuildPrelim.txt

 What happened to using autogen.sh and configure to build Hercules?

 It is still there, and for the moment, either may be used to build Hercules.
 But the time will come when the autogen.sh and configure build is deprecated, and later removed.
 Much like Cygwin/MinGW builds for Windows.

+- Can I still use 1Stop?

+Yes, and if you use 1Stop, you will end up using autotools and configure to build Hercules.

+- What if I like 1Stop and want to build with CMake?

+If your system is set up to use 1Stop and you wish to build with CMake, use 1Stop-CMake.
+1Stop-CMake does builds Hercules in the same manner as 1Stop, but it uses CMake rather than autotools to create the build files.

 What about Windows?

 At the moment, you cannot use CMake to build Hercules for Windows.
 The next major revision to the CMake build of Hercules will support Windows builds.

 Does the CMake build work on Apple?

 Maybe.
 We welcome testers.
 An early test report showed that CMake completed, SoftFloat-3a built successfully, but Hercules failed to compile.
 We have not received console logs or other files to help diagnose the issue.

 I tried it, but it did not work.
 What should I do?

 See the section "** What to do when it fails" below, and build using autogen.sh and configure.

 I reported a problem.
 When will it get fixed?

 The CMake build, like all of Hercules, is supported by volunteer developers, conscientious programmers who hate to see their work fall short.
 All of us have other demands on our time, so things may not be corrected as quickly as any of us would wish.

 And of course, if you see the solution to an issue and are willing to share, we welcome your contribution.